exciting-io/printer/README.md

 You may need to create the PostgreSQL database

     createdb printer
+    createdb printer-test # if you want to run the tests

-If your database requires credentials, or you choose a different database name, you can specify this by setting the `DATABASE_URL` environment variable
+If your database requires credentials, or you choose a different database name, you can specify this by setting the `DATABASE_URL` environment variable.
+It will be something like `DATABASE_URL="postgres://username:password@localhost/printer"`

 Finally, run all the processes using Foreman